What is a transportable home?

 In short, a transportable home is a house of any size that is moved from one location to another.
 This may be once or maybe many times.

-However, once you start looking at a larger-scale home, it is smart to consider leaving it as a permanent home once on site.
-Moving a large house multiple times can have a negative long-term effect on the structure of the house, not to mention the cost of moving a house each time.
+However, once you start looking at a larger-scale home, it's likely the home will be transportable in sections or 'modules'.
+Once moved, it's smart to consider leaving it as a permanent home once on site too as moving a large house multiple times can have a negative long-term effect on the structure of the house, not to mention the cost of moving a house each time.

 Often it is cheaper to build a transportable home than a traditional home.
-This is mainly due to the fact that they are built faster than traditionally-constructed homes because they are built indoors.
+This is mainly due to the fact that they are typcically prefabricated and therefore built faster than traditionally-constructed homes because they are factory-built.
 Generally, it takes one to four months longer to build a traditional home than it does to construct a prefab transportable home, especially during the winter months, when there are more days with rain than sunshine.
 See our recent article for more information on how much it costs to build a house.

-You'll need to factor in the transport cost as well, although in many cases this will still be cheaper than building a traditional home.
+You'll need to factor in the transport cost as well, although in many cases this will still end up cheaper than building a traditional home.
 This is because a transportable home has a single transport cost (from the factory to its final resting site) whereas a traditional home will have tradesmen travelling to and from the site every day they’re working.
-This time, fuel, and vehicular costs need to be added to the project, so even though it may seem like transport is an extra cost for a transportable home it’s simply more visible.
+This time, fuel and vehicular cost needs to be added to the project, so even though it may seem like transport is an extra cost for a transportable home it’s simply more visible.